Innovative Practicum Award.

 Qualifications & Eligibility

-- All full-time, part-time, and dual-degree MPH students conducting a practicum (not using a dual equivalency) are eligible to apply.
+• All full-time, part-time, and dual-degree MPH students conducting a traditional practicum (not using a dual equivalency) are eligible to apply.

 Nominations

-- A student may self-nominate, be nominated by a staff or faculty member, nominated by a peer, or receive a nomination from their practicum preceptor.
+• A student may self-nominate, be nominated by a staff or faculty member, be nominated by a peer, or receive a nomination from their practicum preceptor.

-- Nominations must be a one-page letter (in PDF format) detailing why the practicum the nominee conducted was innovative.
-The letter must include reference to at least one of the characteristics above with detail explaining why that characteristic(s) was demonstrated through the student’s work.
+• Nominations must be a one-page letter (in PDF format) detailing why the practicum the nominee conducted was innovative.
+The letter must include a detailed justification explaining why the student’s work was innovative based on the above definition.

 Conditions of Award